Hello Friends,

 [ ... ]

-Type Exception (dict
+Type Exception (dict):

 TypeError: unhashable type: 'dict' # Refers to the YAML llm dict().

-The above outcome suggests that complex types
+The above outcome suggests that complex types are not permitted for YAML attribute values, only simple types like this:

 llm: ollama/phi4:latest # This translates to a simply str() type.

-Does anyone have detailed information on what it allowed in these YAML
+Does anyone have detailed information on what it allowed in these YAML files?
+See llm:, tools: [...], etc. below.

 Thank you. ![]()